If the average price of a house in Sydney is currently over $1 million, where do you find a more affordable house in Sydney?

 Another consideration when buying and building is that, unlike buying second-hand, it takes a lot longer.
 The most time-consuming part of the process is usually land registration, which can take up to 18 months depending where you’re buying land.

 The build time can be cut down considerably by buying a piece of land that’s already registered, or close to being registered.
 At any one time, Rawson Communities has registered land parcels available across its Sydney and Hunter region locations – meaning you could be ready to start building within six weeks of laying down your land deposit.

-Rawson Communities has dozens of house and land packages available across Sydney and Newcastle for under $700,000.
-Find out more, and get yourself lined up to take advantage of the First Home Buyer Deposit Scheme when it is introduced on January 1 2020.
+Rawson Communities has dozens of house and land packages available across Sydney and Newcastle for under $1 million.
+Find out more, and get yourself lined up to take advantage of the First Home Buyer Assistance Scheme.